denzuko-archive/denzuko-website/_posts/2015-01-23-introductions.md

 On another hand there is the serious professional who's always out to get things done for the client.
 Many business contacts know this side of Dwight Spencer.

-On the final hand, yes three hands because any more than that and we'll have to look like some
+On the final hand, yes three hands because any more than that and we'll have to look like some hindi de